mlpack/mlpack/doc/user/core/trees/non_ort_mean_sp_tree.md

 ---

-Load a 32-bit floating point `SpillTree` from disk, then traverse it manually and find the number of nodes whose children overlap.
+Load a 32-bit floating point `NonOrtMeanSPTree` from disk, then traverse it manually and find the number of nodes whose children overlap.

 ```c++